 For Martinis in Huntington Beach nearby, our restaurant/bar is central to many popular places such as the Bolsa Chica Wetlands and Bella Terra mall.
 We're a great spot for some sunset cocktails!
 As one of the best bars in Huntington Beach, we have a newly renovated outside patio to sip not only Martinis but your cocktails of choice.
 There is free parking with no time restrictions.
 Ample spaces are in front or in the back.

 For Martinis in Seal Beach, there is no better place for cocktails.
-The Hangout is one of the best Bars Seal Bars, we're steps to the historic Pier in downtown.
-Located on Main Street, experience over 150 unique stores.
+The Hangout is one of the best Seal Beach Bars on Main Street.
+We're steps to the historic Pier in downtown that's been the backdrop for a few hollywood movies.
+Located in downtown, experience over 150 unique stores.
 What better way to spend an afternoon?
 Free Parking is available.

 Martini Bars Near Me: Huntington Beach, Seal Beach

 Parking: free parking.

 The Hangout Restaurant & Beach Bar

 901 Ocean Avenue

 Tel: (562) 431-4888